RunningStrings/design2023/content/technology/php.md

 PHP
 ==========================

 PHP is a popular scripting language primarily used for creating websites with dynamic content.
-PHP is the most most used server-side programming language on the web, with upwards of 80% of all websites using it.
+PHP is the most used server-side programming language on the web, with upwards of 80% of all websites using it.

 PHP is an object-oriented programming language, that with later versions can be strictly typed and even JIT compiled.

-A program that prints out all even numbers between 1 and 100 could look like the folling in PHP:
+A program that prints out all even numbers between 1 and 100 could look like the following in PHP:

 ```php
 <?php